albertpardo/42BCN-Django_piscine/README.md

     - Django intro.
 - Django - 2 - SQL
     - Django training exercise focused on SQL and ORM tasks using PostgreSQL
-    - Using Django to compare SQL code and ORM
 - Django - 3 - Sessions
 - Django - 3 - Advanced
 - Django - 3 - Final